 Geophysical survey equipment includes a GEM Systems GSM-19 gradiometer and a TerraSIRch SIR-3000 ground penetrating radar unit.
 Recently, Archaeology has added a soil resistivity meter.

-Members of the Jesse D. Jones College of Science, Engineering and Technology (JCSET), the Watershed Studies Institute (WSI), Department of Chemistry, Department of Biology, and the Department of Geosciences, have endeavored to create a Terrain Modeling Laboratory (TML).
+Members of the Jesse D. Jones College of Science, Engineering and Technology (JCSET), the Watershed Studies Institute (WSI), Department of Chemistry, Department of Biology, and the Department of Earth and Environmental Sciences, have endeavored to create a Terrain Modeling Laboratory (TML).
 The TML currently includes real "sandboxes" and an EmRiver Em3 geomodel stream table.
 Work is currently underway to develop "virtual sandboxes" for the analysis and interpretation of landscapes.

 MARC is the ESRI Site License software distributor and license manager for Murray State GIS products.
 Software available for image processing and GIS analysis includes all ESRI ArcGIS products.
 For image processing, ERDAS Imagine and ENVI are available.
 We also maintain licenses of Surfer for terrain mapping and modeling.